OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-02.md

 ## Galatians 2:19

-For through the law I died to the law, so that I might live for God.
+For by the law, I have died to the law, so that I might live for God.

 ## Galatians 2:20